bitzhuwei/CSharpGL/README.md

 # Object Oriented OpenGL in C\#
-:green_apple:CSharpGL is an Object-Orinted OpenGL wrapper in pure C# wihtout any third party supports.
+:green_apple:CSharpGL is an Object-Orinted OpenGL wrapper in pure C# wihtout any third party support.
 It abstracts concepts(buffer, shader, state, matrix, vector, texture, canvas, scene, camera, light, picking, text, GUI ...) from OpenGL API and common requirements.
 More than 25 simple demonstration projects show how to use CSharpGL.
 And there will be more.
 Here are some of them.